 Excel for Wordies: accounting and workflow

-Mary Fons i Fleming
+Facilitator: Mary Fons i Fleming

-Translators, editors, or interpreters frequently stumped by Excel or wanting to learn more about its possibilities.
+Who should attend?
+Language professionals frequently stumped by Excel or wanting to learn more about its possibilities.

-is a conference interpreter and translator based in Barcelona and a founding partner at AIB (Associated Interpreters of Barcelona).
-She uses Excel regularly for glossaries, invoicing, and quoting, and occasionally for statistical reporting and parallel-text processing.
+About the facilitator: Mary Fons i Fleming is a conference interpreter and translator based in Barcelona and a founding partner at AIB (Associated Interpreters of Barcelona).
+She uses Excel regularly for glossaries, invoicing and quoting, and occasionally for statistical reporting and parallel-text processing.